Columbia Records: Beginnings (1888–1929)

 The Columbia Phonograph Company was founded on January 15, 1889, by stenographer, lawyer, and New Jersey native Edward D. Easton (1856–1915) and a group of investors.
 It derived its name from the District of Columbia, where it was headquartered.
 At first, it had a local monopoly on sales and service of Edison phonographs and phonograph cylinders in Washington, D.C., Maryland, and Delaware.
 As was the custom of some of the regional phonograph companies, Columbia produced many commercial cylinder recordings of its own, and its catalog of musical records in 1891 was 10 pages.

 Columbia's ties to Edison were severed in 1894 with the North American Phonograph Company's breakup.
 Thereafter, it sold only records and phonographs of its own manufacture.
 In 1902, Columbia introduced the "XP" record, a molded brown wax record, to use up old stock.
 Columbia introduced black wax records in 1903.
 According to one source, they continued to mold brown waxes until 1904.
 The molded brown waxes may have been sold to Sears for distribution (possibly under Sears' Oxford trademark for Columbia products).

 Columbia began selling disc records, invented and patented by Victor Talking Machine Company's Emile Berliner, and phonographs in addition to the cylinder system in 1901, preceded only by their "Toy Graphophone" of 1899, which used small, vertically cut records.
+Their earliest record on disc was "In a Clock Store" by Charles J. Orth, listed as "No. 1".
 For a decade, Columbia competed with both the Edison Phonograph Company cylinders and Victor Talking Machine Company disc records as one of the top three names in American sound recording.